traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

            <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/exercises/tailwind.exercise03a.stock-trade.question.txt">Exercise 3a / Stock Trade</a>             (<a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/exercises/tailwind.exercise03a.stock-trade.answers.txt">Answers</a>)
            <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/exercises/tailwind.exercise03b.stock-trade.question.txt">Exercise 3b / Limit Price Disappears</a>  (<a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/exercises/tailwind.exercise03b.stock-trade.answers.txt">Answers</a>)

-    b. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/howToSetupTopRow.txt">How to Setup the Top Row</a>
+    b.
+How to Fix titles / Set height using CSS calculations
     c.
-Fixed titles
-    c.
 Using animation to make a horizontal section appear and disappear
     d.
 Using animation to make a vertical section appear/disappear

+ 6. Page Navigation
+    a.
+Using the router to change the page view
+    b.
+Using hyperlinks
+    c.
+Running code before leaving a page

- 6. Buttons, Text-Fields, and Controls (using Angular Material)
+ 7. Buttons, Text-Fields, and Controls (using Angular Material)
     a. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.dropdowns.and.textboxes.txt">Intro to Textboxes & Dropdowns</a> in Angular Material
     b. <a href="https://github.com/traderres/webClass/blob/master/learnAngular/lessons_Angular16/lectures/boring.lecture.advanced.form.control.techniques.txt">Advanced Form Control Techniques</a>

- 7. Forms
+ 8. Forms
     a.
 Template-based Forms  (used for simpler forms)
     b.
 Reactive forms        (used for complex forms)
     c.
 Custom Synchronous Validators
     d.
 Custom Asynchronous Validators

- 8. Observables, Subjects, and Arrow Functions
+ 9. Observables, Subjects, and Arrow Functions
     a.
 How to use observables to invoke a REST call
     b.
 How to render stuff in the HTML after the REST call comes back
     c.
 How to send messages from one part of the web app to another